Campus Life Organizations

-There are a variety of clubs and organizations on campus specific to your college or school.
 There are a growing number of campus-wide groups that you can also join, which include the Baptist Collegiate Ministry (BCM), Delta Sigma Theta Sorority, Inc, and Alpha Kappa Alpha (AKA) sororities, Mercer International Student Organization (MISO) and the Mercer Gaming Group.

 To get involved, share a program idea, or if you are interested in starting a new club or organization that would be open to the campus community, contact the Campus Life Office, 212 Sheffield Student Center or call 678-547-6815.
 We'll work with you to establish your group.

 (Fill out and send completed form to Stilley_R@mercer.edu or bring hard copy to Sheffield Student Center, 212)